MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/share-records-using-grantaccess-modifyaccess-revokeaccess-messages.md

 ---
-title: "Sample: Share rows using GrantAccess, ModifyAccess and RevokeAccess (Common Data Service) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Sample: Share records using GrantAccess, ModifyAccess and RevokeAccess (Common Data Service) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
-description: "This sample shows how to share a row using grant, modify and revoke access message." # 115-145 characters including spaces.
+description: "This sample shows how to share a record using grant, modify and revoke access message." # 115-145 characters including spaces.
 This abstract displays in the search result. ms.custom: "" ms.date: 10/31/2018 ms.reviewer: "pehecke"